singh1114/best/_posts/2019-07-05-how-to-write-a-request-parameter-validation-middleware-in-node.js.md

 I later found that you can use [Joi](https://github.com/hapijs/joi) for adding validations to parameters.
 This is a good option and you can use it if you want.

+They provide a lot of validations out of the box which are easy to plug in.

 ## Writing tests for simple request parameter validation middleware

 One of my colleagues asked me to write tests for this framework as this was going to be used at a lot of places and I agreed with him.
 But I was a little skeptical on how can we test this framework.
 After some Googling and StackOverflowing, I was able to test this framework.
 Here is the code for this.